adrienpessu/micronaut-auth0-sample/README.md

 The other easy way is the [Micronaut Command Line Interface](https://docs.micronaut.io/latest/guide/#cli) (You can install it using the awesome [Sdkman](https://sdkman.io/)) and the following command :

-`mn create-app example.micronaut --build=gradle --lang=java`
+`mn create-app example.micronaut.auth0 --build=gradle --lang=java --features=security-jwt,security-oauth2`

-If you already have a Micronaut project, you have generated your project with Micronaut CLI or you haven't added the security features in Micronaut launch.
+If you already have a Micronaut project, or you haven't added the security features in Micronaut launch / CLI.
 You will need to add a few dependencies :

 ### Add dependencies